 GERD Treatment

 Gastroesophageal reflux (GERD) happens when acids from the stomach come back up into your esophagus, causing an unpleasant burning sensation in the chest, voice box, throat, and mouth.
 Acid reflux is such a common problem that you would think it is easy to spot and treat – but sometimes it is not.
-Having a team of experts who understand the pain and difficulty you are in, and who can support you without judgment, is vital to finding relief and effectively treat GERD.
+Having a team of experts who understand the pain and difficulty you are in and who can support you without judgment is vital to finding relief and effectively treating GERD.
 The Penn Medicine Becker ENT & Allergy Center offers a state-of-the-art fiberoptic evaluation of your nose and sinuses to get to the bottom of the issue and develop a personalized treatment plan.

 What is GERD?